egodev2/MM_standard_compressed/README.md

 2. The Gibdo mask is an upgrade from Garo Mask.
 3. In the gossip stones, just click on it to cycle between Gold Dust, Chateau Romani, Letter to Kafei and Express to Mama.
 4. The right empty boxes are intended to be used as free places to remember an item's location.
 For sometimes hints, use the lower boxes.
+5. The all night mask will have golden glow behind when activated (see first screenshot).
+This was done to clear any confusion due to little changes in the sprite.

 ## Future Work

 1. Refactor layout's elements order.
+2. Redo some regions abbreviations.
+3. Fix Danpé's hint image.
-2. Classic layout (With N64 sprites)
+4. Classic layout (With N64 sprites)
-3. Fix Dampé's image.

 ## Authors

 * **Diego Martos Buoro** [egodev2](https://github.com/egodev2)

-## Special thanks
+## Special Thanks

+* [Tekky](https://github.com/TeknoAnonymous) and [BladeFangFT](https://github.com/BladefangFT) for the songs sprites that are present in this tracker.